Abu Bakar Ba'asyir

-He ran the Al-Mukmin boarding school in Ngruki, Central Java, which he co-founded with Abdullah Sungkar in 1972.
+He ran the Al-Mukmin boarding school in Ngruki, Sukoharjo Regency, Central Java, which he co-founded with Abdullah Sungkar in 1972.
 He was in exile in Malaysia for 17 years during the secular New Order administration of President Suharto resulting from various activities, including urging the implementation of Sharia law.

 Intelligence agencies and the United Nations claim he is the spiritual head of Jemaah Islamiyah (also known as JI), best known for the 2002 Bali bombings and which has links with Al-Qaeda.
 In August 2014, he publicly pledged allegiance to Abu Bakr al-Baghdadi, leader of the Islamic State of Iraq and the Levant (ISIL) and his declaration of a caliphate.

 Early life, resistance to Suharto, and exile

 Bashir was born in Jombang on 17 August 1938, to a family of Hadhrami Arab and Javanese descent.

 During Indonesian President Suharto's New Order, Bashir and Sungkar were arrested for a number of reasons, firstly for actively supporting Sharia, the non-recognition of the Indonesian national ideology Pancasila which in part promotes religious pluralism.
 Secondly, the refusal of their school to salute the Indonesian flag which signified Bashir's continual refusal to recognise the authority of a secular Indonesian state.
 Bashir appealed but was subsequently imprisoned without trial from 1978 to 1982.
-Soon after his release, Bashir was convicted on similar charges; he was also linked to the bomb attack on the Buddhist monument Borobudur in 1985 but fled to Malaysia.
+Soon after his release, Bashir was convicted on similar charges; he was also linked to the bomb attack on the Buddhist temple Borobudur in 1985 but fled to Malaysia.
 During his years in exile Bashir undertook religious teachings in both Malaysia and Singapore.
-The United States government alleged that during this period he became involved with Jamaah Islamiyah, a militant Islamist group.
+The United States government alleged that during this period he became involved with Jemaah Islamiyah, a militant Islamist group.
 Bashir remained in exile until Indonesian President Suharto's fall in 1998.

 Bashir returned to Indonesia in 1999 and became a cleric, renewing his call for Sharia law.

 Ba'asyir has two sons—Abdul Roshid Ridyo Ba'asyir, born 31 January 1974 in Sukobarjo, Central Java, Indonesia; and Abdul Rahim Ba'asyir, born 16 November 1977 in Surakarta, Central Java, Indonesia, and a daughter, Zulfur.